-The Governing Body has a general responsibility, both to parents and the Local Authority, for seeing that the School is run effectively, acting within the framework set by legislation and the policies of the Local Authority.
-The detailed decisions about the day-to-day management of the School are the job of the Head.

-Broadly speaking, the duties and responsibilities of the Governing Body are as follows:

-- ★ To decide, with the Head, the aims and policies of the School, and how the standards of education can be improved. - To determine the conduct of the School that is, how in general terms it should be run. - ★ To help to draw up, with the Head and staff, the School Development Plan which will provide a strategic view of where the School is heading. - ✤ To decide how the School's budget can most effectively be used. - To ensure that the National Curriculum is delivered and to report on National Curriculum assessments and examination results. - ✤ To ensure that Religious Education is taught. - ✤ To select the Head and Deputy Head. - In consultation with the Head, to appoint, promote, support or discipline other staff members in School. - To act as a link between the local community and the School. - ★ To draw up an action plan after an OFSTED inspection and to monitor how that plan is put into practice.

-The Governing Body consists of Parent Governors, LA appointed Governors, Community Governors and Staff Governors, and the Head, if he/she so wishes.
+The Governing Body has a general responsibility, both to parents and the Local Authority, for seeing that the school is run effectively, acting within the framework set by legislation and the policies of the Local Authority.
+The detailed decisions about the day-to-day management of the school are the job of the Head.
+Broadly speaking, the duties and responsibilities of the Governing Body are as follows: - To decide, with the Head, the aims and policies of the school, and how the standards of education can be improved. - To determine the conduct of the school that is, how in general terms it should be run. - To help to draw up, with the Head and staff, the school Development Plan which will provide a strategic view of where the school is heading. - To decide how the school's budget can most effectively be used. - To ensure that the National Curriculum is delivered and to report on National Curriculum assessments and examination results. - To ensure that Religious Education is taught. - To select the Head and Deputy Head. - In consultation with the Head, to appoint, promote, support or discipline other staff members in school. - To act as a link between the local community and the school. - To draw up an action plan after an OFSTED inspection and to monitor how that plan is put into practice.
+The Governing Body consists of Parent Governors, an LA-appointed Governor, Community Governors and Staff Governors, and the Head, if he/she so wishes.
 The Governing Body is a group, and as such has collective responsibility.

-Above all, the Governing Body acts as a critical friend to the School.
-At the centre of all its roles and responsibilities, is the knowledge that the quality of education the School provides for your child is the most important factor in measuring the effectiveness of the Governing Body.
+Above all, the Governing Body acts as a critical friend to the school.
+At the centre of all its roles and responsibilities, is the knowledge that the quality of education the school provides for your child is the most important factor in measuring the effectiveness of the Governing Body.
+The Governing body ensure we remain committed to our motto: